JothamWong/SREGym/README.md

 Choose either a) or b) to set up your cluster and then proceed to the next steps.

 ### a) Kubernetes Cluster (Recommended)
-SREGym supports any remote kubernetes cluster that your `kubectl` context is set to, whether it's a cluster from a cloud provider or one you build yourself.
+SREGym supports any kubernetes cluster that your `kubectl` context is set to, whether it's a cluster from a cloud provider or one you build yourself.

 We have an Ansible playbook to setup clusters on providers like [CloudLab](https://www.cloudlab.us/) and our own machines.
 Follow this [README](./scripts/ansible/README.md) to set up your own cluster.